 Leaders come in all shapes and sizes, with different approaches and values that work for them.
 There is no right or wrong when it comes to leadership styles, so long as you are on the same page as your team and have everyone's best interests at heart.

-Because so many people are relying on you for guidance and inspiration, it's important to examine your habits and consider how they might be perceived in your leadership role.
-In her book, "The 9 Types of Leadership: Mastering the Art of People in the 21st Century Workplace" (Post Hill Press, 2017), author Beatrice Chestnut, Ph.D., defines nine different leadership styles.
+However, because so many people are relying on you for guidance and inspiration, it's important to examine your habits and consider how they might be perceived in your leadership role.
+In her book, "The 9 Types of Leadership: Mastering the Art of People in the 21st Century Workplace" (Post Hill Press, 2017), author Beatrice Chestnut, Ph.D., defines nine leadership styles.

-"The nine types ... are based on the nine personality styles articulated by the Enneagram model, a typology arrayed around an ancient symbol that has roots in timeless wisdom traditions," Chestnut told Business News Daily.
+"The nine types ... are based on the nine personality styles articulated by the Enneagram model, a typology arrayed around an ancient symbol that has roots in timeless wisdom traditions," said Chestnut.
 "Each type is characterized by a specific focus on attention as well as specific strengths, motivations and blind spots."
 [See Related Story: 5 Common Leadership Mistakes You're Probably Making]

 According to Chestnut, these are the focus areas of each leadership type:

 1. Quality.
 This type of leader focuses on improvement, getting things right, making things as perfect as they can be, being ethical, following the rules and applying high standards.

 2. Pleasing people.
 This leader focuses on being liked, creating relationships, strategically supporting others to make themselves indispensable and empowering people.

 3. Work tasks and goals.
 This type of leader wants to be efficient and productive and have the image of someone who is a successful achiever.

 4. Emotions.
 This leader is focused on their internal experience and on expressing themselves so that people will understand and see them as being unique and special.